|Oracle® Spatial Developer's Guide

-If you are upgrading to the current Oracle Database release, Oracle Spatial and Graph is automatically upgraded as part of the operation.
+If you are upgrading to Oracle Database 11g, Oracle Spatial is automatically upgraded as part of the operation.
 For information about the upgrade procedure, see Oracle Database Upgrade Guide.

-If you need to downgrade Spatial and Graph to the previous Oracle Database release, follow the instructions for downgrading a database back to the previous Oracle Database release in Oracle Database Upgrade Guide.
+If you need to downgrade Spatial to the previous Oracle Database release, follow the instructions for downgrading a database back to the previous Oracle Database release in Oracle Database Upgrade Guide.

 If you need to migrate spatial data from one database to another, see Section A.1.

-If you use Oracle Spatial and Graph GeoRaster, see Section A.2.
+If you use Oracle Spatial GeoRaster, see Section A.2.